Through the generosity of committed donors, MTSO offers these scholarships to promising Christian leaders.

 The Gladden Scholarship provides full or partial tuition support to one to three students per year and is renewable.
 The Gladden Scholarships are awarded to MTSO students who demonstrate a clear desire to be in ministry with disenfranchised members of our society, as an ordained clergy member or local church pastor.
 These scholarships will be awarded with first priority to members of First Congregational Church in Columbus, then to any member of the United Church of Christ, and finally to any person meeting the primary criterion of being in ministry with disenfranchised members of our society.
 There is no financial need or academic criteria for this scholarship.

 The Harding Scholarship was made possible by and created in honor of Mr. Jack E. Harding, a lifelong resident of Newark, Ohio and good friend of MTSO, and his mother, Mrs. Alberta E. Harding.
 Its purpose is to attract the nation’s most capable students to MTSO for full-time graduate theological study in one of four master’s-degree programs.
 It is awarded through a national competition.
 The winning student receives full tuition plus an annual $10,000 stipend.
-The Harding application is due January 30 of each year.
-All finalists are required to visit our campus on designated dates to determine the winner.
-Additional information about the Harding competition is available here.
+Harding applicants must have a 3.6 GPA on a 4.0 scale.
+All finalists are required to visit our campus on designated dates for a scholarship candidates’ event.